 About

-The unmanipulated and unstaged photography of Nikola Olić seeks poetry and portraiture in architecture, seen as sculptural studies of the modern everyday and offered as a shared public experience and a poetic connection between architecture and pure photography.
+The unstaged photography of Nikola Olić seeks poetry and portraiture in architecture, seen as sculptural studies of the modern everyday, intimate portraits of contemporary monuments and to paraphrase Modest Mussorgsky, facades as pictures at an exhibition.

 Nikola Olić (b.
 1974, Yugoslavia) is a Serbian-American photographer based in Dallas, Texas.
 His photographs have been published internationally and were most recently exclusively used to launch the New York Times Architectural Quiz series.
 He is among 30 photographers included in the UK's 2023 Aesthetica Art Prize.